dfelinto/blender-manual/manual/modeling/geometry_nodes/curve_primitives/quadrilateral.rst

    The Y axis size of the shape.

 Bottom Height / Top Height
-   The bottom and top point's distance from the X axis, in *Kite* mode.
+   The distance between the bottom or top point and the X axis, in *Kite* mode.

 Offset
    In *Parallelogram* mode, the relative X difference between the top and bottom edge.